 Finally, the actual simulation is now simpler.
 Previously, the simulation consisted of an outer patient look and an inner time loop.
 Now the simulation has been able to shed the outer loop and only needs to loop through time (see Appendix for the full code).

-Improving the Speed of the Model by Judicious Use of RCPP
+Improving the Speed of the Model by Judicious Use of C++

-After building our R-based simulation, we next explore whether computational performance can be further improved using C++.
-In R, this is commonly achieved using the Rcpp package, which allows developers to write and call C++ code from within R. For matrix operations, we use the RcppArmadillo extension, which provides a fast and flexible interface to the Armadillo linear algebra library.
+After developing our R-based simulation, we investigated potential performance gains by implementing key functions in C++.
+In R, this is commonly achieved using the Rcpp package, which allows developers to write and call C++ code from within R [ref].
+For matrix operations, we use the RcppArmadillo extension, which provides a fast and flexible interface to the Armadillo linear algebra library [ref].

 Rcpp is the most widely used framework for integrating C++ with R, offering a balance between performance and usability.
 Rather than evaluating C++ expressions directly, we focus on converting entire R functions into C++ equivalents, allowing us to benchmark and compare performance.
-If there is a meaningful speed improvement, we recommend adopting the C++ version; otherwise, maintaining the function in R is typically preferable for ease of review and debugging.
+If performance gains are substantial, the C++ version may be preferred; otherwise, retaining the R implementation facilitates easier review and debugging.

 Getting Started with Rcpp